open-sauced/maintainer-intro-course/communication-and-collaboration.md

 Another place to create a communication space is a forum.
 A community forum is an online space where community members connect, engage, and discuss topics with each other.

-One of the benefits of having a community forum is a place for members to discuss and ask specific questions about your project.
-Whenever someone encounters the same problem that has been fixed before, they can fix it faster by searching for the solutions on the forum.
-This can increase the productivity of maintainers because you don't have to answer the same questions repeatedly.
+One of the benefits of having a community forum is that it provides a place for members to discuss and ask specific questions about your project.
+Whenever someone encounters the same problem that has been fixed before, they can fix it faster by searching for solutions on the forum.
+This can increase your productivity because you don't have to answer the same questions repeatedly.
 A forum is also available publicly, so it's searchable on search engines and can increase the number of users and contributors.

-You can create and host a forum on a website.
-Or, you can make it a subdomain of your website.
-Take the [freeCodeCamp forum](https://forum.freecodecamp.org/) as an example for inspiration.
+You can create and host a forum on a website or make it a subdomain of your website.
+The [freeCodeCamp forum](https://forum.freecodecamp.org/) is an excellent example of this.

 ## Effective Communication